brainglobe/brainglobe.github.io/docs/source/blog/brainglobe-atlasapi-v3-release.md

 ### Faster releases of new atlases

 Since components are versioned separately, changing one of them no longer forces a rebuild of everything else.
 Fixing a typo in a region name used to mean regenerating and repackaging the whole atlas, which for a high-resolution atlas is hours of compute followed by a fresh multi-gigabyte upload.
 Now it means republishing a terminology file and referencing it from a new atlas manifest.
-The same goes for adding metadata to an atlas or one of its components, so expect considerable work here in the future!
+The same goes for adding additional metadata to an atlas or one of its components, so expect considerable progress here in the future!

 ### Easier atlas collections

 Shared components make families of atlases much cheaper to publish.
-A single template with several annotation sets, or an atlas with multiple templates that share a single annotation set, is now a handful of manifests pointing at mostly the same objects, rather than several nearly identical multi-gigabyte bundles.
+A single template with several annotation sets, or an atlas with multiple templates that share a single annotation set, is now a handful of manifest files pointing at mostly the same objects, rather than several nearly identical multi-gigabyte bundles.

 ## What do I need to do?